 He turned away from the pit, to face me.
 The burning rock behind his back turned him in to a limned shadow.
 He said, “You aren’t a member of the James clan are ya?”

-Elmore didn’t exactly take my bait, which was an invitation to air his favorite conspiracy about the feds, but the dodge worked.
-He said, “If its the gubberment” – his gums blunted his pronunciation. – “If its the gubberment, how come our visions are specific?
+Elmore didn’t exactly take my bait to air his favorite conspiracy theory, but the dodge worked.
+He said, “If its the gubberment” – his gums blunted his pronunciation – “If its the gubberment, how come our visions are specific?
 Only God can read my mind.”

 I quietly replied, “Somehow something is triggering our visions.
 Maybe its electromagnetism.
 Maybe its drugs in the water.
 Or something the farmers’ have sprayed.”

 This got him riled, “You better stop talking like a James, replacing Christianity with conspiracies.
 All-Dudes is a Christian town.”

-I took two breaths and said, “My money’s on Jed in the Tractor Race.”
+I took a long, calming breath and dodged bigger, “My money’s on Jed in the Tractor Race.”